alexbsec/VulkanExperiment/README.md

 # VulkanExperiment

-This should be a simple Vulkan Engine following Vulkan tutorials
+This is a simple Vulkan engine following Vulkan tutorials.
+The project aims to provide a basic engine implementation and serves as a learning resource for Vulkan.

-## Compiling
+## Prerequisites

+Before compiling, ensure you have the following installed:
+- A C++23-compatible compiler (e.g., GCC, Clang, or MSVC).
+- CMake (version 3.10 or higher).
-To compile this project, you must have GLM and Vulkan installed on your local machine
+- Vulkan SDK installed and configured on your system.

+## Dependencies

+This project depends on GLM and Vulkan.

 ### Installing GLM